awsdocs/aws-chatbot-admin-guide/doc_source/security-iam.md

 **Service user** – If you use the AWS Chatbot service to do your job, then your administrator provides you with the credentials and permissions that you need\.
 As you use more AWS Chatbot features to do your work, you might need additional permissions\.
 Understanding how access is managed can help you request the right permissions from your administrator\.
 If you cannot access a feature in AWS Chatbot, see [Troubleshooting AWS Chatbot identity and access](security_iam_troubleshoot.md)\.

 **Service administrator** – If you're in charge of AWS Chatbot resources at your company, you probably have full access to AWS Chatbot\.
-It's your job to determine which AWS Chatbot features and resources your employees should access\.
+It's your job to determine which AWS Chatbot features and resources your service users should access\.
 You must then submit requests to your IAM administrator to change the permissions of your service users\.
 Review the information on this page to understand the basic concepts of IAM\.
 To learn more about how your company can use IAM with AWS Chatbot, see [How AWS Chatbot works with IAM](#security_iam_service-with-iam)\.

 **IAM administrator** – If you're an IAM administrator, you might want to learn details about how you can write policies to manage access to AWS Chatbot\.
 To view example AWS Chatbot identity\-based policies that you can use in IAM, see [Identity\-based policies for AWS Chatbot](security_iam_service-with-iam-id-based-policies.md#security_iam_id-based-policy-examples)\.